-In extraction confirmation interface it is possible to override this behaviour selecting "Extract (without paths)" in extraction option: this option will flatten the extracted content to a single directory, all information about the original directory tree (both up and below the directory of the selected items) will not be preserved.
+It is possible to select "Extract (without paths)" in extraction options: this will flatten extracted content to a single directory, and original directory tree (both up and below the directory of the selected items) will not be preserved.

 In Options > Settings, Open archive tab, are featured "Always ignore paths..." directives, in order to extract items from the archive in a flat mode without recreating the directory tree, as with "Extract (without paths)".